 Why fresh snails?

-Peconic Escargot is sold to you fresh and raw - never canned or frozen.
+Peconic Escargot is sold to you fresh, never canned or cooked.

-Canned: High heat processing makes the snails tough and rubbery and can lead to loss of nuanced flavors.
+High heat processing makes the snails tough and rubbery and can lead to loss of nuanced flavors.
 Often additional sodium is added for preservation.
 No bueno.
 Peconic Escargot is a completely raw product - ready to prepare however you choose.